 What Are Mortgage Lender Overlays And Are Their Lenders With No Overlays?

-- The Gustan Cho Team at USA Mortgage are direct lenders with no lender overlays.
+- Gustan Cho Associates are five-star national lenders with no lender overlays

-- Lenders with no lender overlays will just go off automated findings of Automated Underwriting System (AUS).
+Lenders with no overlays will just go off automated findings of Automated Underwriting System (AUS).

 What Are Mortgage Lender Overlays: Typical Overlays By Lenders

-Most mortgage lenders have lender overlays on the following:
+Most lenders have lender overlays on the following:

 - Minimum credit scores to qualify for FHA Loans is 580 FICO for a 3.5% down payment home purchase